mskramst/fake-data/README.md

 # Fake sports generator

-Currently this tool generates the following fake data:
+## Currently this tool generates the following fake data:
 1. a specified number of fake players
-2. a specified number of teams
+2. a specified number of fake teams
-3. a number of scoring events for a baseball game
+3. a number of simulated scoring events for a fake baseball game
-4. a lineup of random players for one team.
+4. a fake lineup of random players for one team.

+## Instructions
 1. import the DataGenerator class.

 2. create an instance of DataGenerator and call one of the four functions: